-The Micro800 PLCs programming software does not include an emulator.
+The Micro800 PLCs programming software does include an emulator.
 Emulators are software tools that execute processor instructions on the host without downloading them to the processor.
-An emulator exists for the SLC 5/500 series processor.
-Developers can download this tool from Rockwell Automation free of charge.
+The developer version of Connected Components Workbench (CCW) software includes more debugging and emulation tools but costs several hundred dollars.
+Developers can download the standard version of CCW from Rockwell Automation free of charge.